 If you’re giving $250 or more to a charity you love, make sure you get a written statement indicating the amount you contributed.
 The receipt must also describe any goods or services the charity gave you in exchange for the gift, along with an estimate of how much those goods are worth.
 Here are more tax deductions you can’t afford to miss.

 Green home improvements can earn you tax credits

 If you’re a homeowner who’s dedicated to energy efficiency, you can earn a tax credit of 30 percent on select projects—solar water heaters, for example.
-(These are the smart things financial advisors would do if they landed some extra cash.)
+Don’t miss these 13 tax secrets every smart homeowner should know.

 You can recoup childcare costs